rpyron/delim-SOM/README.md

 By default, alternative values from K = 1 to `max.k` are evaluated and the optimal K is selected separately for each SOM replicate.
-Clustering can also be rerun with a specific value of K enforced using `set.k`.
-When `set.k` is supplied, only that value of K is evaluated, bypassing automatic K-selection while retaining the replicate SOM framework.
+Clustering can also be rerun for a single K value by supplying `set.k`, which bypasses automatic K-selection while retaining the replicate SOM framework.
-This is useful when automatic K-selection is not optimal or when multiple K values receive substantial support and results for a specific solution are desired.
+This is useful when automatic K-selection fails after visual inspection of the BIC curve or when multiple K values receive substantial support and results for a specific solution are desired.

 Example forcing a three-lineage solution: